mkaz/code-syntax-block/readme.md

 Changing color theme, the default color theme is based off [GHColors](https://github.com/PrismJS/prism-themes/blob/master/themes/prism-ghcolors.css).
 You can download a new theme from the link above, or from the [Prism themes repo](https://github.com/PrismJS/prism-themes).
 The easiest way would be to download and customize the new css and replace `assets/prism.css`.

+### Contribute

+See Github issues for list of current issues with the plugin.
+Please feel free to file any additional issues or requests that you may come across.

 ### Colophon